Search by Keyword

 American Releases

-The first time the original British "With The Beatles" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "Hold Me Tight" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This title had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
+The first time the original UK "With The Beatles" album was made available in the US was the "Original Master Recording" vinyl edition released via Mobile Fidelity Sound Lab in January of 1987.
+This album included "Hold Me Tight" and was created utilizing half-speed mastering technology from the original master tape on loan from EMI.
+This release had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
 Therefore, this album is said to be the rarest and most valuable Beatles album in the “Original Master Recording” series.

-The February 26th, 1987 released compact disc “With The Beatles” contains the song in mono, as does the vinyl edition that was released on July 21st, 1987.
-The remastered version that was released on CD on September 9th, 2009 contains the song in stereo, the vinyl edition coming out on November 13th, 2012.
+The February 26th, 1987 released CD “With The Beatles” contains the song in mono, as does the vinyl edition that was released on July 21st, 1987.
+The remastered version that was released on compact disc on September 9th, 2009 contains "Hold Me Tight" in stereo, the vinyl edition coming out on November 13th, 2012.

-The November 15th, 2006 box set “The Capitol Albums, Vol. 1” also contains the song both in stereo and "Type B" foldover mono as originally heard on the "Meet The Beatles!" album.
+The November 15th, 2006 box set titled “The Capitol Albums, Vol. 1” also featured "Hold Me Tight," both in stereo and "Type B" foldover mono as originally heard on the original "Meet The Beatles!" album.

 On December 17th, 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only available on their downloading platform, studio take 21 of "Hold Me Tight" from the group's September 12th, 1963 EMI recording session included therein.
 The purpose of this release was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this being considered an official release.
 This compilation album was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well.